 - It is equal to the money’s worth, not the money.

-18 Thus if a guinea be one’s weekly pension, he can purchase a certain quantity of goods and services worth a guinea with his pension.
+18 Thus, if a guinea be one’s weekly pension, he can buy a certain amount of goods and services worth a guinea with his pension.

 - His real weekly revenue is determined by the things he can buy with a guinea.

 - His weekly revenue is certainly not equal both to the guinea and to what can be bought with the guinea.

 - His weekly revenue is equal to the guinea’s worth, not to the actual guinea.